By Paul Noble

 The goal of visualization in a control room or command center should be to optimally fill each occupant’s visual space with actionable information: between their personal console mounted displays and typically today a video wall that shows a common operating picture: shared information important to all.

-Just as with human physical space, it’s easy to measure our visual space.
-Just extend your arms and map out the area that you can comfortably see without twisting your neck: typically, around 90 degrees horizontally and 60 degrees vertically.
-The other component to consider is information density: just how much information can effectively fit into this visual space?
 The human eye (with 20/20 vision) has an angular resolution, at its very center only, of approximately 60 pixels per degree.
 (For the technically curious I have provided a detailed discussion of visual acuity in an addendum to this white paper.)

-We ‘read’ information by constantly scanning our eyes since only approximately two degrees of human vision within the very center of the eye, the Fovea, is optimally sharp: in both visual and mental focus.
+We “read” information by constantly scanning our eyes since only approximately two degrees of human vision within the very center of the eye, the Fovea, is optimally sharp: in both visual and mental focus.
 Our peripheral vision is much more sensitive to movement than detail and quite subconscious.

 With arms extended, hold your two thumbs together.
 Focus on one thumb and the other thumb is slightly out of focus.
 Your two thumbs only represent around three degrees of your visual arc.